StevenSeifried/spdynu/README.md

 Feel free to read the TODO section below and help with the client to improve or to expand with new features

-I change the URLs from spdns.de to spdyn.de and add support for IPv6
+I change the URLs from spdns.de to spdyn.de

 spdyn is an Dynamic DNS Service from Securepoint GmbH.
 In 2016, the Securepoint GmbH has renamed his own DDNS service from spdns to spdyn.